pybind/pybind11/docs/upgrade.rst

 CMake support:
 --------------

-The minimum required version of CMake is now 3.4 (or 3.7 macOS/3.8 Windows).
+The minimum required version of CMake is now 3.4.
 Several details of the CMake support have been deprecated; warnings will be shown if you need to change something.
 The changes are:

 * ``PYBIND11_CPP_STANDARD=<platform-flag>`` is deprecated, please use
   ``CMAKE_CXX_STANDARD=<number>`` instead, or any other valid CMake CXX or CUDA